pmukesh15/laravelauthapiwithcsv/README.md

+Please note:

-go to project's directory and "composer update".
+i Ihave not used any plugins like passport, jetstream used (Guzzle client for calling apis).go to the project's directory and "composer update".

 configure .env variable with db credentials.